 The government’s long-term vision is for simpler structures, which make it much clearer for residents who they should look to on local issues, alongside more strategic decisions to unlock growth and deliver more joined up services for communities.
 The government believes that devolution over a large strategic geography, alongside local government reorganisation, can drive economic growth while delivering optimal public services.

-The government has indicated that it intends new unitary authorities to take over from existing councils in April 2028.
+The new unitary council is expected to take over from April 2028.

 Unitary authorities are a single tier of local government responsible for all local services in an area.
 They may cover a whole county, part of a county or a large town or city.
 For example, London boroughs are all unitary authorities.